(Part 1/3) CHICKEN or EGG – which really came first?

 Do they allow us to manifest our Spiritual Self?

-Do they represent and demonstrate the real Godly love they preach and teach?
+Do they represent and show true God love they preach and teach?

 Do they practice unconditional acceptance and equality for everyone and everything?